ysimonson/knosh/README.md

 1) Input expressions are automatically wrapped in parens if they don't have them already, so `cd "foo"` becomes `(cd "foo")`.
 2) If the first argument in a list does not refer to a known function, it's automatically converted into a call to run a process, so `ls` becomes `(proc "ls")`.
 3) If any other argument in the list does not refer to a known name, it's automatically converted into a string, which allows it to act as an argument to a proc.
 So `ls -l` becomes `(proc "ls" "-l")`.

-Additionally, procs that are returned bare to the repl (i.e. not bound to a variable) are automatically evaluated, inheriting the shell's stdio.
-You can actually just run `ls -l` (no parens, no proc, no quoting, etc.) in knosh and it'll work as expected.

 ## Procs